School Uniform Shoe Policies and Orthotics: What UK Parents Need to Know

 - Get a letter from your child's orthotist or GP.
 This is the single most effective tool you have.
 The letter should state that your child has been prescribed an orthotic device and that compatible footwear is a clinical requirement.
 Ask the clinician to be specific about what features the shoe needs (removable insole, adjustable fastening, adequate depth).

 - Make a formal written request to the SENCO or headteacher.
-Put your request in writing, not just a verbal conversation.
+Put it in writing, not just a verbal conversation.
 Attach the clinical letter.
 Keep a copy of everything.

 - Be specific in your request.
-Rather than asking for a vague exemption, be precise about what you need.
+Rather than asking for a vague exemption, say exactly what you need.
 For example: "We request that [child's name] be permitted to wear plain black lace-up trainers with a removable insole to accommodate their prescribed orthotic device, as recommended by their orthotist at [clinic name]."

 - Most schools agree without escalation.
-When presented with a clear medical letter and a specific, reasonable request, the vast majority of schools will accommodate the adjustment.
-Many headteachers are simply not aware of the issue until it is raised.
+When presented with a clear medical letter and a specific, reasonable request, the vast majority of schools accommodate the adjustment.
+Many headteachers simply aren't aware of the issue until it's raised.

 What If the School Refuses?